 In my mind, Scotland is the land of cruel misconceptions and nasty national clichés.
 I’d spent my life being told that Scots were stingy, unfriendly, ugly and hard to understand.
 So, one day I decided to pack my bags and go find out for myself, and hopefully meet William Wallace, bagpipes, kilts, haggis, whisky and all things Scottish along the way.

-The buildings are grey and imposing, as if they’ve been there for 1000’s of years (which most of them have).
+The buildings are grey and imposing – as if they’ve been there for 1000s of years (which most of them have).
 The graveyard we walked past had a sign telling us this is where the original grave robbers stole bodies for medical research, while our evening pub had originally been used as a place for hanging people 500 years ago.

 As you travel further up country the days seem to blend together, which is always a sign of a nice relaxing holiday.
 I have no idea exactly when in our travels, but one day we were meandering along in no particular hurry when we passed the most beautiful loch, with a whole lot of canoes tied to a jetty.
-On the spur of the moment, and despite the rain (yes there is one rumour that can be confirmed – even in the middle of Summer, it rains just about every day!) we piled into the boats for a paddle through the pretty-near-freezing water.
+On the spur of the moment, and despite the rain (yes there is one rumour that can be confirmed – even in the middle of summer, it rains just about every day!) we piled into the boats for a paddle through the pretty-near-freezing water.

 The town of Inverness, also close to Loch Ness, was also where I plucked up the courage to eat my first meal of haggis.
-The content of this meal is too gruesome to not explain, so allow me to dissect this dish of culinary delights: haggis consists of the stomach bag of a sheep, into which the heart, liver and intestines are placed.
+The content of this meal is too gruesome not to explain, so allow me to dissect this dish of culinary delights: haggis consists of the stomach bag of a sheep, into which the heart, liver and intestines are placed.
 Everything is then mixed together and cut up very fine, leaving a meat that tastes remarkably like boerewors sausage.
-Served with mashed potato, and without too much thought as to the contents, it makes a very good meal.
+Served with mashed potato, and without too much thought as to the contents, it actually makes a very good meal.